 In view of all of the foregoing and taking into consideration that the benefits of opting-into the regime of article 27A of Law 4172/2013, and especially the immediate positive impact the opting-into will have to the Bank's regulatory capital, surpass the possible risks, the Board of Directors suggests that the General Meeting decides in favour of the opting-into the regime, as in force, and that it grants the authorization to the Board of Directors to proceed with all the necessary actions for the implementation of the matters set out above.

-For the Board of Directors
+The respective motion of the Board of Directors is available here (link).